marrowne/docs.getcloudify.org/content/about/other-deployments.md

 +++
-title = "Downloads"
-description = "For advanced users, this page contains all of Cloudify's deployment packages" weight = 99 alwaysopen = false
+title = "Downloads And Release Notes" description = "This page contains all of Cloudify's deployment packages and Release Notes" weight = 210 alwaysopen = false
 +++